ilyalyudevig/se_project_aroundtheus/README.md

 ![Flat BEM file structure](/docs/flat-bem-file-structure.png "Flat BEM file structure")

-The project uses [Normalize.css](https://nicolasgallagher.com/about-normalize-css/) that provides a consistent base for styling across different browsers.
+The project uses [Normalize.css](https://nicolasgallagher.com/about-normalize-css/), which provides a consistent base for styling across different browsers.

 The project uses Flexbox and Grid for layout.
-The cards section uses Flexbox to display the cards, and Grid layout is used in the profile section.
+The cards section displays the cards using Flexbox, and the profile section uses Grid layout.

-The layout is implemented according to the [design project on Figma](https://www.figma.com/file/ii4xxsJ0ghevUOcssTlHZv/Sprint-3%3A-Around-the-US?node-id=0%3A1).
+The layout is implemented according to the [project design on Figma](https://www.figma.com/file/ii4xxsJ0ghevUOcssTlHZv/Sprint-3%3A-Around-the-US?node-id=0%3A1).